zarf-dev/zarf/docs/5-zarf-tutorials/0-creating-a-zarf-package.md

 :::note

-We create any `values.yaml` file(s) at this stage because the `zarf prepare find-images` command we will use next will template out this chart to look only for the images we need.
+We create any `values.yaml` file(s) at this stage because the `zarf dev find-images` command we will use next will template out this chart to look only for the images we need.

 :::